EO-DataHub/link-checker/README.md

 # Link Checker

 This uses (linkinator)[https://www.npmjs.com/package/linkinator] to identify any broken links for a given URL.
+404 links will raise errors while other 4XX links will raise warnings.

+It is designed to operate as a standalone GitHub action to flag any invalid links for a particular website but can also be run locally.

 ## Getting started

+### Prerequisites

+Ensure you have a Python 3.12 environment available and that npx is installed.

 ### Install via makefile